rubzk/blog/content/posts/creating-spotify-playlist-with-ml.md

 ![img](https://miro.medium.com/max/1400/1*lpwJhlSKYSFhhV7t3NixGA.png)

+---

 ## Third Step: Data clustering:

-As a name at the beginning of the post, my idea was to use an unsupervised algorithm, but what is this?
+As the name at the beginning of the post, my idea was to use an unsupervised algorithm, but what is this?

-Unsupervised learning is a technique used in machine learning where the algorithm feeds on our data set and the selected features to be able to cluster (divide into segments) according to some pattern found in the data.
+***Unsupervised learning*** is a technique used in machine learning where the algorithm feeds on our data set and the selected features to be able to cluster (divide into segments) according to some pattern found in the data.
 It feeds on “unlabeled” data, that is to say that in this case we are not trying to make the algorithm predict something, but to explore it by itself.

 ![img](https://miro.medium.com/max/1192/1*CSPfuqAIzu__DCNhuRw_DA.png)

-One of the best known unsupervised algorithms is K-means, which is the one we will use in this post.
+One of the best known unsupervised algorithms is **K-means**, which is the one we will use in this post.
 But before continuing with the algorithm process I want to explain the features that I chose for this clustering.

 ```python
 features = ['danceability','energy','acousticness'